sdiehl/wiwinwlh/tutorial.md

 $ ghc Example.hs -o example
 ```

-GHC's runtime is written in C and uses machinery from GCC infrastructure for
+GHC's runtime is written in C and uses machinery from GCC infrastructure for its
-it's native code generator and can also use LLVM for it's native code
+native code generator and can also use LLVM for it's native code generation.
+GHC
-generation.
-GHC is supported on the following architectures:
+is supported on the following architectures:

 * Linux x86
 * Linux x86_64